univ-of-utah-marriott-library-apple/display_manager/README.md

 ### Set

 The `set` command is used to change the current configuration on a display or across all displays.
 It does not ask for confirmation; be careful about what you put in here.
-I recommend running your desired settings through `show` to make sure they're supported.
+Running desired settings through `show` beforehand is recommended.

 | Subcommand | Purpose                                                                                      |
 |------------|----------------------------------------------------------------------------------------------|